-In 2015 Aer Lingus was taken over by IAG, also the parent company of British Airways and Iberia.
+In 2015 Aer Lingus was taken over by International Airlines Group (IAG), the parent company of British Airways, Iberia, and Vueling.

-With IAG having taken over Aer Lingus, there has been a lot of talk about them once again joining oneworld.
+- When IAG took over Aer Lingus, there had been talk of the airline once again joining oneworld

-Then in 2017, Aer Lingus’ CEO indicated that the airline no longer had plans to join oneworld.
-As he explained it:
+- Then in 2017, Aer Lingus’ CEO (at the time) indicated that the airline no longer had plans to join oneworld

-Aer Lingus now joining oneworld transatlantic joint venture
+Aer Lingus approved to join oneworld transatlantic joint venture

 Finnair is also part of the transatlantic joint venture